 FAQs About When to Visit Orlando

 What is the cheapest month to visit Orlando?

 January (and early February) is the cheapest month to visit Orlando.
 You can find excellent prices at hotels and attractions after the holiday tourists have returned home.

 Orlando has several low periods for tourism, including mid-January through early March, late April through mid-May, mid-September through mid-November, and early December.
 These low seasons occur when school is in session and there are no Orlando events taking place, especially events at Walt Disney World.

 What if I want to visit Orlando for the holidays?

 If you plan on visiting Orlando during Thanksgiving week, Christmas week, or New Year’s Eve week, expect large crowds, traffic, and long wait times.
-To see the holiday decorations and shows while avoiding the worst crowds, visit Orlando during the first week of January.
+Visit Orlando during the first week of January to see the holiday decorations and shows while avoiding the worst crowds.
 The theme parks, restaurants, and town centers typically don’t take down their decorations until a week into January.

 When is the best time to go to Orlando, Florida?